-Finishing a rehabilitation program is the first big step on a lifelong journey of healing and health.
+Finishing a rehab program in New Jersey is the first big step on a lifelong journey of healing and health.
 Take a moment to be proud of what you have accomplished.
 If you or a loved one has recently completed a drug rehab program you may be concerned about relapse.
 Preventing relapse requires careful planning, dedication, and commitment to a new, clean lifestyle.

 Keep reading for 7 tips you or your loved one can use to prevent drug relapse and pave the road to recovery.

 Drug addiction is a long-term condition that affects a person’s brain.
 Managing drug addiction is similar to managing other chronic mental and physical conditions.